HarvardOpenData/HODP-Docs/docs/webdev.md

 On top of the foundations of the house, we still need to paint the walls, add decorations, and move in furniture for the house to look nice.
 Similarly, using just HTML, a webpage can look quite barren.
 By using CSS, we can turn a drab HTML page into a lively, modern site.
-More specifically, CSS describes how HTML elements are displayed when rendered like
+More specifically, CSS describes how HTML elements are displayed when rendered so that we can change things like color, font, and spacing

-><span style="color:red">Color</span>, <span style="font-family: Comic Sans MS, Comic Sans">fonts</span>,  s  p  a  c  i  n  g, etc.

 Besides CSS, there are alternatives like
 * SCSS ([Sassy Cascading Style Sheets](https://sharkcoder.com/tools/scss)) which is a pre-processor scripting language that compiles into CSS